 The Ivy League is in the northeastern part of the US and these private schools are known for being highly selective and very prestigious.
 In terms of sports, the Ivy League is part of NCAA Division I, however, it is the only conference in this division that does not award athletic scholarships.

-The goal of this research is to provide an alternative perspective on education that students can use to weigh their academic options.
-We did some serious digging to find out whether you should go to an Ivy League School to become a well-known and influential entrepreneur.
+The goal of this research is to provide students with an alternative perspective on education to help them assess their options.
+We did some serious digging to find out whether you should go to an Ivy League school to become a well-known and influential entrepreneur.
 To do that, we collected 10,000 profiles of the top entrepreneurs from the Crunchbase website (Crunchbase is a platform for discovering the most successful and innovative companies and the people behind them).
-Nowadays, the Crunchbase database is used as a barometer for success throughout the business world, and universities that produce the founders and CEOs of Crunchbase startups can use the prestige to attract new students.
-Next, we combed through a list of the highest-ranking Crunchbase CEOs/founders and examined the educational background of each entrepreneur.
+Today, the Crunchbase database is used as a barometer for success throughout the business world, and universities that produce the founders and CEOs listed in Crunchbase can use them as examples to attract new students.
+Next, we combed through a list of the highest-ranking Crunchbase CEOs/founders and looked at the educational background of each entrepreneur.

 Our final data set includes information about the education of the entrepreneurs from our sample (each founder’s graduation information had to be listed), as well as their Crunchbase rating and the rating of the university they attended.
-We checked the rankings of the universities that the entrepreneurs with the highest Crunchbase ratings attended and discovered that among the top ten most popular universities from our sample, there were no Ivy League Schools.
-This means that the majority of the startups in the Crunchbase database were founded by folks that don't have an Ivy League diploma.
+We checked the rankings of the universities that the entrepreneurs with the highest Crunchbase ratings attended and discovered that among the top ten most popular universities from our sample, there were no Ivy League schools.
+This means that the majority of the startups in the Crunchbase database were founded by individuals who do not have Ivy League credentials.